 Natural methods of contraception are considered "natural" because they are not mechanical and are not a result of hormone manipulation.
 Instead, these methods to prevent pregnancy require that a man and woman not have sexual intercourse during the time when an egg is available to be fertilized by a sperm.

 The fertility awareness methods (FAMs) are based upon knowing when a woman ovulates each month.
 In order to use a FAM, it is necessary to watch for the signs and symptoms that indicate ovulation has occurred or is about to occur.

-On the average, the egg is released about 14 (plus or minus 2) days before a woman's next menstrual period.
-But because the egg survives 3 to 4 days (6 to 24 hours after ovulation) and the sperm can live 48 to 72 hours (up to even 5 days in fertile mucous), the actual time during which a woman may become pregnant is measured not in hours, not in days, but in weeks.
+On average, the egg is released about 14 (plus or minus 2) days before a woman's next menstrual period.
+But because the egg survives 3 to 4 days (6 to 24 hours after ovulation) and the sperm can live 48 to 72 hours (up to even 5 days in fertile mucus), the actual time during which a woman may become pregnant is measured not in hours, not in days, but in weeks.

 FAMS can be up to 98% effective, but they require a continuous and conscious commitment with considerable monitoring and self-control.
 Although these methods were developed to prevent pregnancy, they can equally be well used by a couple to increase fertility and promote conception.